 Our operations continue to require significant capital expenditures for technology, capacity expansion and upgrades.
 Capital expenditures were \$59.9 million for the year ended December 31, 2004, which were funded through operations and use of our bank credit facility.
-Capital expenditures were \$46.3 million for the year ended December 31, 2004 consisted primarily of equipment purchases, the cost of new call centers in the Philippines and Ohio as well as upgrades at existing facilities.
+Capital expenditures were \$46.3 million for the year ended December 31, 2003.
+Capital expenditures for the year ended December 31, 2004 consisted primarily of equipment purchases, the cost of new call centers in the Philippines and Ohio as well as upgrades at existing facilities.
 We currently project our capital expenditures for 2005 to be approximately \$60.0 to \$70.0 million primarily for capacity expansion and upgrades at existing facilities.